We will organize residents and collaborate with other volunteer groups and build tree guards and start taking care of the trees on our block.

 Project seeks to reduce the number of plastic bags sent to landfill through recycling and reuse.

-PLAY is an eight week heath intervention for low-income families whose children are facing obesity.
+PLAY is an eight week health intervention for low-income families whose children are facing obesity.
 Farmers, physicians and families come together to make locally grown food available to those who need it most.

 Join us on Earth Day to make Plumb Beach a cleaner, better place for humans and wildlife.